Please ensure Javascript is enabled for purposes of website accessibility

 An Outstanding Welcome Offer

-The sign up bonus for the Chase Ink Business Cash Card is advertised as $900 cash back after spending $6,000 in the first 3 months.
-A $900 welcome offer is just about the highest welcome offer I have ever seen for a card with no annual fee.
+The sign up bonus for the Chase Ink Business Cash Card is advertised as the ability to earn $350 when you spend $3,000 on purchases in the first three months and an additional $400 when you spend $6,000 on purchases in the first six months after account opening.
+This welcome offer is just about the highest welcome offer I have ever seen for a card with no annual fee.
 Yes, the spending requirement is higher than average, but if you have the ability to meet it, it’s a big bonus.
-Another way to look at the spending requirement is that it’s only $2,000 per month for three months.
+Another way to look at the spending requirement is to divide the total over several months, which may make it more palatable.

 This is a great savings for any business owner.
-But the real value is that really they just give you 90,000 Chase Ultimate Rewards points.
-If you have a premium Chase card such as the Chase Sapphire Preferred, Ink Preferred or Chase Sapphire Reserve, you can combine your points and then 90,000 Ultimate Rewards could be worth over $1,100 when redeemed for travel or transferred to Chase Ultimate Rewards transfer partners.
+But the real value is that it’s quite easy to convert the cashback that you earn to Chase Ultimate Rewards points.
+If you have a premium Chase card such as the Chase Sapphire Preferred, Ink Preferred or Chase Sapphire Reserve, you can combine your points and then your Ultimate Rewards points could be worth even more when redeemed for travel or transferred to Chase Ultimate Rewards transfer partners.

 Awesome bonus categories (5% and 2%)